KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-07-26-register--pay-qualify-for-prizes.md

 Qualified students will automatically be entered and do not have to complete any additional paperwork or entry forms.
 Recipients will be selected at random by the close of business on Aug.
 6, and will be notified by phone.

 The Fall 2018 semester begins Aug.
-20. More information on the registration process is at&nbsp;[www.kcc.edu/register](http:www.kcc.edu/register) and by phone at 815-802-8500.
+20. More information on the registration process is at [www.kcc.edu/register](http:www.kcc.edu/register) and by phone at 815-802-8500.

-&nbsp;

 Photo by rawpixel.com from Pexels.